Admitting now

 Key takeaways

-• Opioid dependency — heroin, smack, tramadol, codeine — can establish in weeks.
+• Opioid dependency — heroin, smack, opioid or sedative misuse — can establish in weeks.
 The speed is pharmacological, not a sign of family failure.

-• Cold turkey withdrawal is survivable but reliably defeats unassisted quit attempts.
-Medical detox is not optional for any serious opioid dependency.
+• Cold turkey withdrawal is survivable but reliably defeats unassisted quit attempts. withdrawal monitoring is not optional for any serious opioid dependency.

-• Buprenorphine-based treatment is the global standard of care.
+• clinically supervised treatment is the global standard of care.
 It eliminates withdrawal without producing euphoria.

-• Post-detox overdose is the highest-risk scenario in opioid medicine — tolerance drops fast, previous doses become fatal.
+• Post-detox overdose is the highest-risk scenario in opioid care — tolerance drops fast, previous doses become fatal.

 • Smack is rarely a single-substance problem.
 Concurrent benzo, alcohol, or tobacco use is the norm and requires integrated treatment.

-• Long-term buprenorphine maintenance is legitimate recovery, not "swapping drugs."
+• Long-term continuing support is legitimate recovery, not "swapping drugs."
 Family education on this is part of treatment.

 • For any suspected heroin or smack dependency, early assessment is vastly preferable to waiting for a crisis — the pharmacology progresses fast.